draganglumac/footprints/README.md

 Footprints of previous HTTP requests queried via a GET request to /footprints endpoint.

+To configure rooutes to footprint use `config/route.json` which is pretty self explanatory.

-To run clone the repo, and in the source root run
+To run the package, run the following commands in the source root
 ```
 $> npm install
 $> node .